nilmadhab0504/Javascript/Objects.md

 # Objects
 Objects are collection of key value pairs where keys are string and values are any data type inluding other objects, arrays, functions.

-objects are used to represent and structure data as well as encapsulate behavior through methods.
+Objects are used to represent and structure data as well as encapsulate behavior through methods.

 ## How to Define an Object
 in javascript we can define objects